Do I have Parkinson’s disease?

-But before this signal reaches our muscles it has to pass through a complex maze of circuits deep inside our brain that is called the “Basal Ganglia Circuitry” (see image).
+But before this signal reaches our muscles, it has to pass through a complicated maze of circuits deep inside our brain that is called the “Basal Ganglia Circuitry” (see image).
 This circuitry modulates movement, making it smooth and precise.

-This dopamine travels forwards, deep into the brain, and helps the basal ganglia circuitry operate properly.
+This dopamine travels forwards, deep into the brain, and helps the basal ganglia circuitry operate correctly.

-In Parkinson’s disease, for some reason, the cells in the substantia nigra are gradually destroyed, so that less dopamine goes to the basal ganglia.
-As a result, the basal ganglia circuitry does not function properly leading to many different problems with movement.
-These have been described in detail in another article.
-But in short, the 3 most important movement problems are:
+In Parkinson’s disease, for some reason, the cells in the substantia nigra are gradually destroyed.
+Therefore, less dopamine goes to the basal ganglia.
+Therefore, the basal ganglia do not function properly, leading to problems with movement.

 - Uncontrolled shaking or TREMOR